peppelinux/pyDHCPStarvator/README.md

 ## TODO

-- better MAC randomization
+- better MAC randomization;
-- hostname randomization using a wordlist generator with laptop brandname and other popular things
+- hostname randomization using a wordlist generator, with laptop brandnames and other popular things;
-- pleasae open an issue and suggest :)
+- please open an issue and suggest :)

 #### License
 Copyright (c) 2018 giuseppe.demarco@unical.it